blockwell-ai/docs/docs/contracts/blockwell-contracts.md

 for the contract you want to deploy.
 After deployment, you will be made the owner and admin of the new contract.

-These Docs include [Blockwell Wallet Codes](../qr) to make using Deployers easy.
+These Docs include [Blockwell Wallet QR Codes](../wallet) to make using Deployers easy.